domchen/typescript-plus/README.md

 TypeScript is a language for application-scale JavaScript (For more information, please visit : [typescriptlang.org](http://www.typescriptlang.org/)).
-The typescript-plus project provides extra features to the original typescript compiler, such as emitting reflection data of class, get/set accessor optimization and conditional compilation.
+The typescript-plus provides extra features to the original typescript compiler, such as emitting reflection data of class, get / set accessors optimization and conditional compilation.

 ## Installing